poseidon-framework/poseidon-hs/README.md

 3. Execute `stack install` inside the repository to build the tool and copy the executables to `~/.local/bin` (which you may want to add to your path).
 This will install the compiler and all dependencies into folders that won't interfere with any installation you might already have.
 4. To run the tests, execute `stack test` inside the repository to build and run tests.

-### Development Quickstart

 The technical haddock documentation for the poseidon-hs Haskell library is available [here](https://poseidon-framework.github.io/poseidon-hs/index.html) (you can also render it locally using `stack haddock` and open it subsequently using `stack haddock --open`).
-The critical package is the `Poseidon.Core.Package` module which defines the core functions to read and work with module files.

-Important packages to look into to understand the architecture of this tool:

-* Start with `Poseidon.Core.Package`: It defines the main package format and provides some functions how to access the data inside packages.
-* The `Poseidon.Core.Utils` module only provides the definition of an Exception type.
-* The modules in `CLI/` define the functionality provided in the command line functions for `trident`.
-* The `list` command might be a good place to start understanding what's going on and how to use the `Poseidon.Core.Package` interface.

 ### Preparing a new stable release